 The liabilities and costs in this report are based in part on an 8% per year interest assumption (net of investment expense) and a 6% per year salary scale assumption.
-All other assumptions are the same as those used for the last report.
+These and all other assumptions are the same as those used for the last report.
 We have included market yield figures (net of investment expense) in Exhibit P.